-We have conducted a large number of experiments to determine the best values of Inc and Dec to use with the AIAD scheme.
-Our results indicate that the performance of the PWA policies is best when Inc < Dec, and Inc takes values from $0.2 \sim 0.4$, while the value of Dec is in the range $0.8 \sim 1.2$.
+We have conducted a large number of experiments to determine the best values of the increment Inc and decrement Dec to use with the AIAD scheme.
+Our results indicate that the performance of the PWA policies is best when Inc < Dec, and Inc takes values from $0.2 \sim 0.4$ , while the value of Dec is in the range $0.8 \sim 1.2$ .